jesseschalken/php-type-checker/README.md

 # Types

-- `Ref[...]` A reference which can only contain the specified type.
+- `ref` A reference.
 In terms of the PHP memory model, this means the VSlot points to a VStore that may be pointed to by (shared with) other VSlots.
 - `undefined` The type of undefined variables, properties, and the result of `void` functions.
 In terms of the PHP memory model, this means that the VSlot for this name doesn't actually exist.
 - `mixed`
     - `int`
         - `constint[9]` An int whose value is known.